sanchez-franco/AdventureWorks/README.md

 - By definition, Dependency Injection (DI) is an object-oriented programming design pattern that allows us to develop loosely coupled code.
 - This is accomplished by the Inversion of Control principle (IoC), the flow depends on the defined abstractions to be implemented that is built up during program execution.
-- We use the out of the box containers in your Web API project to configure this as follow.
+- We use out of the box containers in our Web API project to configure this as follows.

 ![DI](/Images/DI.PNG)